Fockea capensis Endl.

 This species is native to South Africa (Western Cape).

-Fockea capensis, also known as Fockea crispa, is a caudiciform succulent with erect or climbing stems that grow from a large gray warty tuber.
+Fockea capensis, also known as Fockea crispa, is a caudiciform succulent with erect or climbing stems growing from a large gray warty tuber.
 The caudex is usually hidden underground and grows up to 2 feet (60 cm) in diameter.
 Stems climb up on any available support and grow up to 3.3 feet (1 m) long.
 The upper stems are thin, grey, or brown and hairy, while the lower ones are short and thick, much-branched, gray, and hairless.
 Leaves are grey-green, oval, up to 0.8 inches (2 cm) long, and up to 0.4 inches (1 cm) wide.
 They are slightly folded lengthwise and often with wavy margins.
 Flowers usually appear in summer.
 They are star-shaped, up to 0.6 inches (1.5 cm) across, with five long twisted yellow-green outer lobes and tiny white inner ones.
-This species is dioecious, has male and female flowers on separate specimens.
+This species is dioecious, which means it has male and female flowers on separate specimens.

 How to Grow and Care for Fockea capensis